The Shape of Jazz to Come: "Lonely Woman"

-Release and reception
+Reception and legacy

-On November 17, 1959, shortly after the release of the album, Coleman's quartet began its residency at the Five Spot.
-This engagement was arranged by John Lewis and was initially scheduled to last two weeks; it was eventually extended to 2 1/2 months.
-The performances were well attended and generated controversy amongst attendees, critics, and jazz musicians alike.
-Some musicians and critics praised Coleman for an inventiveness not seen since the emergence of be-bop, including Charles Mingus, who said "It’s like organized disorganization or playing wrong right.
+On November 17, 1959, shortly after the release of the album, Coleman's quartet began a residency at the Five Spot Café in Manhattan.
+Arranged by John Lewis, it was initially scheduled to last two weeks, but was eventually extended to 2 1/2 months.
+The performances were well-attended and generated controversy amongst attendees, critics, and jazz musicians alike.
+Some musicians and critics praised Coleman for an inventiveness not seen since the emergence of bebop, including Charles Mingus, who said "It’s like organized disorganization or playing wrong right.
 It gets to you emotionally like a drummer."
-Others, including Miles Davis, were unimpressed by Coleman's music.
+Others, including Miles Davis, were unimpressed.

 The album was ranked number 246 in Rolling Stone magazine's 2003 list of the 500 greatest albums of all time.
 The album's rank dropped to number 248 in the 2012 update of the list, and to number 417 in the 2020 update.
+In 2024, Paste Magazine ranked The Shape of Jazz To Come number 231 on its list of the 300 Greatest Albums of All Time.
 The album was identified by Chris Kelsey in his AllMusic essay "Free Jazz: A Subjective History" as one of the 20 Essential Free Jazz Albums.
 In its ninth edition, The Penguin Guide to Jazz awarded the album a "crown" accolade, in addition to a four star rating.
 The album was inducted into the Grammy Hall of Fame in 2015.

 Two outtakes from the session, "Monk and the Nun" and "Just for You", would later be released respectively on the 1970s compilations Twins and The Art of the Improvisers.